bugl

 Cycles in Graphs

 A cycle in a Graph is a path that starts and ends at the same vertex, where no edges are repeated.
 It is similar to walking through a maze and ending up exactly where you started.
-F B C A E D G

-Is cyclic:
+Is cyclic

 A cycle can be defined slightly different depending on the situation.
 A self-loop for example, where an edge goes from and to the same vertex, might or might not be considered a cycle, depending on the problem you are trying to solve.